PRESS RELEASE----FOR IMMEDIATE RELEASE

 The employees are a significant contributor to this high level of operations and supply chain strategy.
 Ruth’s Chris Steak House is diligent in its hiring process to select only those individuals who have a genuine aptitude for pleasing customers.
 That same standard is applied to every employee.
 The back-of-the-house person is expected to be just as hospitable and committed to service as the front-of-the-house person.

 After someone joins the team, he or she is automatically expected to be a participant in the company’s strategy and thinking process.
 As Stiles states, “I value each individual and their thought processes and opinions.
 That is probably what provides for me the ability to assume my role here.
 I don’t discount anyone’s thoughts or their ability to contribute in some manner.”Because these skills are so valued, the company invests in employee retention by offering a very competitive pay and benefits package, a 401(k) plan, and ongoing opportunities for long-term professional advancement.
 The results speak for themselves; turnover is very low.
 Some employees have been with Ruth’s Chris Steak House for over 30 years.

 Finally, Stiles emphasizes integrity as the glue that holds the pieces together.
 “There can’t be a difference between the way you lead your personal life and the way your conduct yourself as a professional.”
 That has definitely been proven at Ruth's Chris Steak House.

 [Additional samples happily provided upon request.]

-Friday 9/28/18 is the annual showcase of The Freelance Exchange of Kansas City.
-As a member of that organization, I will be one of many freelancers presenting portfolios.
-Additionally, I will be one of the panelists discussing various aspects of working with freelance talent.
-This event allows interested companies to meet and greet area freelancers.
-Each year, the showcase proves to be a roaring success for each participant.
-More information is available at the FXKC EVENTS page.
+Friday 9/28/18 was the annual showcase of The Freelance Exchange of Kansas City.
+As a member of that organization, I was one of many freelancers presenting portfolios.
+Additionally, I had the joy of serving as one of three panelists discussing various aspects of working with freelance talent.